 \section{Simulation of carrier dynamics and signal generation: the TCoDe software}

 TCoDe~\cite{tcode} (TIMESPOT Code for Detector simulation) is a $C^{++}14$ --compliant application to simulate the response of solid state sensors in massively parallel platforms on Linux systems.
-TCoDe is implemented on top of Hydra~\cite{hydra} and as such, it can run on OpenMP, CUDA and TBB compatible devices.
+TCoDe is implemented on top of Hydra~\cite{hydra} and as such, it can run on OpenMP \cite{OPENMP}, CUDA \cite{CUDA} and TBB \cite{TBB} compatible devices.

-TCoDe uses external 3D maps of electric fields, carrier mobilities, weighting field and energy deposit to simulate the response in current of solid state sensors.
+TCoDe uses external 3D maps of electric fields, carrier mobilities, weighting field and energy deposit to simulate the induced-current response of solid state sensors.
 The motion of the individual carriers produced in the initial deposit is determined with a $4^{th}$ order Runge--Kutta algorithm using electric field and mobility maps and assuming that the carriers always move at drift velocity.
-At each time interval the current induced in the electrode is calculated from the carriers velocity using the corresponding weighting field, according to the Shockley-Ramo theorem.
+At each time interval the current induced in the electrode is calculated from the carrier velocity using the corresponding weighting field, according to the Shockley--Ramo theorem.
 The output is stored to ROOT~\cite{root} files, several level of output detail are available, from the simple current vs time plot to the complete information about the position of the carriers at each time step.